 Once you identify areas where bleaching is more likely, you can determine the types of coral that will be affected.

-- Close the Pop-up window, turn off the Coral reef areas layer, and verify that the emu_reef_australia layer is turned on.
+- Close the Pop-up window, turn off the Coral reef areas layer and turn on the emu_reef_australia layer.

-You've created a horizontal slice that contains the voxels of interest for the depth range of 0–60 meters, set a data filter, and symbolized the voxels appropriately for visualization.
+You've created a horizontal slice that contains the voxels of interest for the depth range of 0 to 60 meters, set a data filter and symbolized the voxels appropriately for visualization.
 Next, you'll look at salinity in the coral reefs, where combined effects of high temperature and low salinity bleaching have endangered the reefs.

 Analyze salinity and temperature variables

 Now, you'll compare multiple variables in the voxel data, specifically salinity and temperature, and juxtapose them against other layers for visual interpretations.
 The goal is to reveal areas where extreme values of salinity and temperature are interacting to create bleaching conditions.